encoredev/encore/docs/tutorials/uptime.md

 }
 ```

-🥐 Restart `encore run` to cause the new database to be created, and then call the new endpoint:
+🥐 Restart `encore run` to cause the `monitor` database to be created, and then call the new `monitor.Check` endpoint:

 ```shell
 $ curl -X POST 'http://localhost:4000/check/1'